nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case ends.

-**Use case 17: Delete multiple students from multiple lessons**
+**Use case 17: Remove multiple students from multiple lessons**

-Preconditions: The students have been added to TutorAid and the lessons have been created.
+Pre-conditions: The students have been added to TutorAid and the lessons have been created.

 **MSS**